xgcm/xhistogram/doc/contributing.rst

    make your edits.
 This will mean your code is more likely to pass the CI tests when you push it::

-    $ pip install pre-commit # you only need to do this once
+    $ pip install pre_commit # you only need to do this once
     $ pre-commit run --all-files

 #.
 Run the tests (including those you add to test your edits!)::